Italy silent as ships with 1,000 rescued migrants seek help

 “We don’t have enough space to sleep.
 We are sleeping down on the floor and it’s very cold at morning and at night,’’ said Khaled Mahmoud Mansour, a Palestinian.
 “Actually the situation is becoming day after day more difficult."

-After failing to get a response from either Italy or Malta, the SOS Mediteranee also issued requests for safe ports to Greece, Spain and France.
+After failing to get a response from either Italy or Malta, SOS Mediteranee also issued requests for safe ports to Greece, Spain and France.
 “The 234 rescued people on board must be disembarked urgently,’’ the group said.
+“The current blockade at sea of 985 persons is illegal and inhuman.”

+The maritime rescue group urged EU member nations to come up with a “predictable system of disembarkation to ease the pressure on European coastal states,'' saying people rescued at sea “must no longer be traded into political debates.”

 European Commission spokeswoman Anitta Hipper said the commission is aware of the 3 ships with around 1,000 people seeking safe disembarkation, but emphasized that it does not coordinate operations at sea or landings.